signupsoftware/TEMP-Docs-BC/docs/user-manual/3-business-functionality/19-ocr-import-mapping.md

 ### VAT Mapping
 Let ExFlow help out with mapping of imported VAT % towards VAT Product Posting Groups.

 With EDI it is very common that the percentage of the VAT on the line is carried over.
-However, this can't be utilized in Standard BC and ExFlow has now created an own mapping for this.
+However, this can't be utilized in Standard Business Central and ExFlow has now created an own mapping for this.

+#### Setup ExFlow Data Capture
-For customers using other services, like ExFlow Data Capture, a custom field needs to be added in EDC where VAT % can be interpreted.
-This EDC field also needs to be mapped in a Line value in Data Exchange Defin.
-Mapping is also needed to
+For customers using other services, like ExFlow Data Capture, a custom field on line level needs to be added in EDC where VAT % can be interpreted.

+This field also needs to be mapped on line level in Data Exchange Definition in Business Central.

+#### VAT Mapping Setup
 Go to: **ExFlow Setup --> Actions--> Functions--> OCR --> VAT Mapping**

 ![VAT](@site/static/img/media/vat-mapping-001.png)